 Choose the account you want to run the script in and go to the All Enhanced Scripts page.
 The script lets you set basic and advanced settings.

 You can either create a new setting by selecting 'Create new setting' or 'Copy setting from an existing account'.
 To create a new setting, follow the steps below:

 Enter the name you want to give the setting.
 You can have multiple settings for the same script.
 For example, in one setting you can opt to adjust budgets for brand campaigns, and in another setting, you can choose to adjust budgets for competitor campaigns.

 The name of either the campaign or shared budget you want to manage automatically.
 This is a case-sensitive, exact match.

 Select this to manage a shared budget.
 Leave it unselected if you want to manage the budget of an individual campaign.
-We use this setting because campaigns and shared budgets don't have to have unique names in AdWords, so when the name you entered in the settings matches both a campaign and a shared budget, this tells the script which one you would like to manage automatically.
+We use this setting because campaigns and shared budgets don't have to have unique names in Google Ads, so when the name you entered in the settings matches both a campaign and a shared budget, this tells the script which one you would like to manage automatically.

 Enter the amount you would like the campaign or shared budget to reach by the end of the month.